How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-During a salary negotiation It is important to be confident and clear.
-Make sure you are clear about your past experiences, achievements and job expectations.
-It is important to keep your tone of voice positive throughout the conversation so that the employer doesn’t feel like you’re seeming unfriendly.
+During a salary negotiation, it’s important to be confident and clear.
+Make sure you are clear about your past experiences accomplishments, your job goals and achievements.
+It’s important to maintain an optimistic tone throughout the conversation to ensure that your employer isn’t coming across as hostile.

 Highlight Tangible Results